Lucas3oo/sonarlint-gradle-plugin/README.md

 By default sonarlint has different rules for production code and test code.
 For instance for test code there is a rule that checks for asserts in unit tests.

 Rules are described [here](https://rules.sonarsource.com/).
-Note that some rules are for SonarCube or SonarCloud only.
+Note that some rules are for SonarQube or SonarCloud only.

 To list all the rules in your configured plugins you will have to create the task manually.
 Complete example: